aneeshroy/coe332-hw/homework4/README.md

 python3 ml_data_analysis.py Meteorite_Landings.json
 ```

-## Run the containerized code against user-provided data that they may have found on the web <a name="paragraph2"></a>
+### Run the containerized code against user-provided data that they may have found on the web

 1. Assuming you are in your own image when beginning, you can use you own data using the wget command:
 ```python
 wget https://<your_webstite_url_here>.com